patricktobias86/node-red-telegram-account/README.md

 - **promote-admin** – promotes a user to admin with configurable rights.
 - **resolve-userid** – converts a username to a numeric user ID.

+All nodes preserve any properties on the incoming message outside of <code>msg.payload</code>.

 All nodes include a <code>Debug</code> option that logs incoming and outgoing messages to the Node-RED log when enabled.

 ## Session management